Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

-Next, I consider the multiple destination version of the model to allow for diversification forces to play a role, as motivated by fact ii) above.
-The first result characterizes the behaviour of output growth.
-It highlights two important features: a) the model-consistent way of aggregating final demand shocks across destinations is given exactly by the shift-share structure used in Section \ref{results} and b) upstream amplification is governed by a horse-race between industry position and spatial dispersion of demand.
-I then establish that all else equal, i) more upstream industries are more volatile and ii) comparing two industries with similar supply chain positions, an industry features less volatile output if and only if its sales share distribution second-order stochastically dominates the other's.
+Motivated by the rising importance of diversification discussed above, I conclude the theoretical analysis by considering a setting with many consumption destinations to allow for hedging of demand risk across space.
+In this context, I show two important features: a) the model-consistent way of aggregating final demand shocks across destinations is given exactly by the shift-share structure used in the empirical analysis, and b) a horse race between industry position and the spatial dispersion of demand governs upstream amplification.
+I then establish that, all else equal, i) more upstream industries are more volatile and ii) comparing two industries with similar supply chain positions, an industry has less volatile output if and only if its destination-exposure distribution second-order stochastically dominates the other's.
+In contrast to existing frameworks, the model can account for both the inventory and diversification effects of more complex supply chains.
+Depending on the structure of the network and the degree of inventory amplification, it can generate both increases and decreases in volatility as supply chains become more complex.

-Next, estimating the structural relationships in the model between output changes to demand shocks through the position in the network and inventories, I find that the data rejects a model without inventories.
-Quantitatively, I estimate that the presence of inventories increases the output elasticity to final demand by approximately 20\%.
+The model provides a closed-form estimating equation linking output growth and the shift-share changes in final demand as a function of inventories and upstreamness $\mathcal{U}$.
+This relation has two useful properties.
+First, it can be taken to the data directly.
+Second, it provides a sharp prediction on the coefficients we should find if inventories did not matter for amplification.
+Using the model-implied estimating equation, I find that the data strongly rejects the null hypothesis of a model without inventories.
+I estimate that the presence of inventories increases the output elasticity to final demand by approximately 18\%, highlighting the economic significance of the \textit{bullwhip effect}.